What is Process Costing?

 Step#1 – Record of Inventory

 This step involves the identification of inventory at the end of each process.
-The organisation can identify such inventory either by physically counting the units or through a software inbuilt in the manufacturing process.
-The costs of inventory under each process are also identified at this change.
+The organization can identify such inventory by physically counting the units or through software inbuilt into the manufacturing process.
+In addition, the costs of inventory under each process are also identified at this change.

 Step #2 – Conversion of Work in Process Inventory